HSBC has reintroduced its popular current account switching offer, giving new customers £200 when they open a HSBC Advance Account.

 While no closing date has been announced this time, you still may need to get in quickly to take advantage.

-Earlier this year, we wrote about First Direct scrapping its £100 switching offer.
-But the bank has replaced the cash with the option to receive a pair of headphones worth £199, a £150 Expedia voucher, an Amazon Echo Spot, a course from Blue Mountain Training Solutions, a Fitbit or a Polaroid OneStep 2 i-Type camera.
+Earlier this year, But the bank has replaced the cash with the option to receive a pair of headphones worth £199, a £150 Expedia voucher, an Amazon Echo Spot, a course from Blue Mountain Training Solutions, a Fitbit or a Polaroid OneStep 2 i-Type camera.

 To open this account, you must deposit £1,000 within the first three months of the account opening, and can't have been declared bankrupt or registered for an Individual Voluntary Agreement in the last six years.